GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Introduction

 Altogether, these previous findings present a complex picture of HZ10.
 It is gas-rich, dynamically massive, and FIR bright.
 But its asymmetric velocity field and frequent spatial shift between tracers (e.g., \cii and [NII]) argue against a single source.
-One possible route towards determining the nature of this galaxy is to examine the rest-frame optical properties of this object on a resolved scale, but this was not previously possible.
+One possible route towards determining the nature of this galaxy is to examine the rest-frame optical properties of this object on a resolved scale, which was not previously possible.

 In this work we present new JWST/NIRSpec IFU observations of HZ10 to further investigate this well-studied, but still mysterious system.
 The details of our observations and calibration procedure are given in Section \ref{obscal}.
 These data are analysed in Section \ref{analysis}, and we discuss the results in Section \ref{discussion}.
 We conclude in Section \ref{conclusion}.
 We assume a standard concordance cosmology ($\Omega_{\Lambda}$,$\Omega_m$,h)=(0.7,0.3,0.7) throughout.
-At the approximate redshift of this source ($z=5.6543$), $1''$ corresponds to 5.90 projected kpc.
-Emission lines are named based on their air wavelength, while we use their vacuum wavelengths for analysis (e.g. $\lambda_{[OIII]\lambda5007}=5008.24\angstrom$).
+At the approximate redshift of this source ($z=5.6543$, based on the \cii data of \citealt{capa15} and \citealt{pave16}), $1''$ corresponds to 5.90 projected kpc.
+Emission lines are named based on their air wavelength, while we use their vacuum wavelengths for analysis (e.g. $\lambda_{\rm rest,[OIII]\lambda5007}=5008.24\angstrom$).